-Are you an unhappy Moodle or Blackboard user?
+Feeling dissatisfied with your Moodle or Blackboard user experience?
 You’re not alone.
-They are the two biggest LMS platforms in the world, with almost 100 million users between them as of 2015.
-In contrast to the seeming popularity of these learning management stalwarts, there seems to be a groundswell of negative feedback around these platforms from unhappy users (across schools, universities, business and training organisations).
-In this article, we look at common gripes expressed by ‘Moodlers’ and Blackboard users to find out why these platforms are on the nose, and where people are turning in the fast-paced world of learning management.
+They are two of the biggest LMS platforms in the world, with almost 100 million users between them.
+In contrast to the popularity of these learning management giants, there seems to be a disconnect with what their users experience.
+The abundance of negative feedback around these platforms from unhappy users is telling of underlying issues.
+These users are across schools, universities, business and training organizations.

 Moodle and Blackboard aren’t visually engaging.
 Both LMSs rely heavily on a text-based, boxed look, with long drop-down menus and a notable lack of visual content.
 It’s no surprise that Blackboard in particular looks dated — Blackboard Learn was first released nearly 20 years ago.
 Simply put, Moodle and Blackboard’s layouts are unappealing.

 When a student’s learning environment looks sterile, they think the content within that environment is too, and engagement rates and training outcomes drop.
 On the contrary, a platform that makes it easy for users to create a vibrant and enjoyable learning environment often leads to heightened engagement rates, fostering a more positive and effective educational experience.

 2. Customization... or cost creation?

 In theory, customizing your LMS sounds like a good way to overcome the sterility of Moodle and Blackboard’s layouts.
 Moodle in particular strongly advocates the customization of its out-of-the-box layout and themes, with its open-source nature allowing for extensive customization options.